 Manuka Honey is of specific interest for VeriVin because of its relatively high cost, which is due to its purported beneficial health properties.
 The product of a single country (New Zealand), this honey is exported in large quantities across the world.
 In 2016, 9,000 tonnes of Manuka Honey were exported, with 1,000 tonnes being sold into the UK market.
 A simple glance at New Zealand’s annual certified production vs the imported volume worldwide is enough to understand that there are a huge number of fake products on the market.

 Addition of synthetic dihydroxyacetone (which is used in fake tan creams and sprays) to enhance the quality of poor honeys is another major problem for bona-fide Manuka Honey producers.
 All honey is by definition a totally natural product, and yet many of the honeys found on the market today have been heavily processed and adulterated.
 Honey is most often adulterated using other sugar syrups such as glucose, fructose and corn syrup.

-Raman spectroscopy is able to uncover most frauds in honey adulteration: the presence of corn, beet and cane syrups has been detected through Raman spectroscopy supported by chemometrics.
-FT-Raman also helped in the discrimination of Corsical honey from other EU products, and in VeriVin we have performed experiments on the discrimination of Manuka honey, clear honey and glucose adulterated honey.
+Raman spectroscopy is able to uncover most frauds in honey adulteration: the presence of corn, beetroot and cane syrups has been detected through Raman spectroscopy supported by chemometrics.
+At VeriVin we have demonstrated that we can discriminate between Manuka Honey, clear honey and glucose adulterated honey using our device.